-Attitudes to speed among learner drivers predict unsafe driving once qualifiedJanuary 23rd, 2013 in Health /
+Attitudes to speed among learner drivers predict unsafe driving once qualifiedJanuary 23, 2013 in Medicine & Health / Health

 Attitudes to speed and risk-taking on the road develop at the learner driver stage and predict those who will go on to be potentially dangerous drivers once fully licensed, indicates research published online in Injury Prevention.

 In 2010, 1850 people died on the UK's roads and a further 22,690 people were seriously injured.
 Young male drivers feature prominently, the figures show.